 Another option is more like the human pill (in dogs a popular one is called Ovaban though many similar generic products are becoming available).
 They function in a similar way to the hormone progesterone.
 It can be used to delay estrus, for treatment of false pregnancy (blogged about that last week), and for some skin and behavioral disorders.
 Essentially you use Ovaban as soon as the heat cycle begins and it will delay the heat for the next four to six months.
 Repeated use for more than two consecutive heat cycles is not recommended.
 Reported side effects include pyometra, mammary gland enlargement and cancers, diabetes mellitus, adrenal gland suppression, behavioral changes and foetal defects if administered to pregnant animals.

 The advantages of going the pill route is that it is reversible and safer for a dog with a serious medical condition whereby major surgery could finish him off.

 Never give human contraceptive pills.
 Asides being ineffective to disruptive (due to the difference in hormones and the reproductive cycle), human birth control pills can even be toxic to dogs, given enough of them.

 A client on to us this morning mentioned she was looking into an implant for her dog as she was getting in a house mate for him to play with (a female version of himself, and a close cousin, not close enough though that he wouldn’t try it on).
 The client rang her local vet and they agreed this was something they could pursue.

-There are a range of other potions and pills that you and your vet can consider, and you won’t do better than this veterinary medicine site for information on these.
+There are a range of other potions and pills that you and your vet can consider, though these are outside our remit to comment upon.
+You can find out more on this veterinary medicine site.

 Chemical Castration and “The Snip” for Him